tmattio/spin/doc/cli.md

 ### Description

-`ls` will list the available templates from the official templates repository located at `SPIN_CACHE_DIR/spin-templates` (defaults to `~/.cache/spin-templates`).
+`ls` will list the available official template with their description.

-If the official template repository cannot be found, it will be downloaded first.

 ### Options